 One of the three pillars of the district’s strategic plan is a vibrant learning environment.

-Our faculty is committed to students’ academic growth and social and emotional wellbeing.
+Our staff is committed to students’ academic growth and social and emotional wellbeing.

 The Hudson School District uses a variety of assessment tools to measure students’ understanding of content.
 The results are used to help tailor instruction in the classroom.